meetkool/liveCLUB/README.md

-# LiveHUB
+# LiveCLUB

-LiveHUB is a streaming platform inspired by Twitch.
+LiveCLUB is a streaming platform inspired by Twitch.
 Users can broadcast live by connecting their OBS software, and it features real-time viewer counts, chat functionality, follower interactions, and more.
 This platform utilizes technologies like LiveKit for chat and Clerk for user authentication.

 ## Key Features